garylirocks/terraform-demos/subscription/README.md

-Using Terraform to create/destroy an Azure subscription ?
+Use Terraform to

+- Manage alias and tags of existing subscriptions
+- Create new subscriptions